 Some people latch on to this truth quickly and their symptoms go away within a few weeks.
 That was not my story.
 It took a lot of work to start seeing a breakthrough.
 I began talking to coaches, I continued talking to Dr Schubiner, I read several books on mind-body syndrome, and continuously reminded myself that my body is not broken.
 I dealt with a tremendous amount of doubt because I had been told by other doctors for 14 years that my body IS broken.
 That doubt created fear and that fear kept symptoms going.
 It's a vicious cycle but one that can be broken.

 So where am I now?
 I am free of anxiety and depression.
 My brain occasionally tries to scare me with anxiety, but I know it's just from my brain and it passes quickly.
-I exercise 5 to 6 days a week, I work part time at a little cafe, I sleep 7 to 8 hours every night, and I even started a coaching practice.
-I am off all medications and I take 3 basic supplements.
-I continue to eat anything I want and I no longer feel like I am less than everybody else around me.
+I exercise 5 to 6 days a week, I sleep 7 to 8 hours every night, and I started a coaching practice, helping others break free from the lies that have kept them in bondage.
+I am off all medications, and I take 3 basic supplements.
+I continue to eat anything I want, and I no longer feel like I am less than everybody else around me.
 The only thing that remains is some back pain.
-However, I have pain free periods throughout the day and I am not letting the pain stop me.
+However, I have pain free periods throughout the day, and I am not letting the pain stop me.
 I know it's just from my brain and that it will eventually go away like all the other symptoms.

 I am confident that my own personal experience with chronic health issues, combined with my education in life coaching and psychophysiological disorders, qualify me to help you through your healing journey.
 I combine mind-body syndrome tools, neuroplasticity, and biblical truths about healing to get you back to living your life to the fullest.
 If you are not a believer in Christ, that's ok, we can still work together.
 I will support you in your journey, encourage you, teach you, and will point you back to the truth when doubts or fear come.